lammps/lammps/doc/src/fix_ave_chunk.rst

 The *format* keyword sets the numeric format of each value when it is printed to a file via the *file* keyword.
 Note that all values are floating point quantities.
 The default format is %g.
-You can specify a higher precision if desired, e.g. %20.16g.
+You can specify a higher precision if desired (e.g., %20.16g).

-The *title1* and *title2* and *title3* keywords allow specification of the strings that will be printed as the first 3 lines of the output file, assuming the *file* keyword was used.
+The *title1* and *title2* and *title3* keywords allow specification of the strings that will be printed as the first three lines of the output file, assuming the *file* keyword was used.
 LAMMPS uses default values for each of these, so they do not need to be specified.